 Notre Dame Ave.
 Formerly Frankie's

 Directory corrections due today

 by Jim Donathen Staff Reporter

 Today is the final day for reporting corrections and ommissions of local addresses and phone numbers as printed in the Preliminary University Directory, said Richard Sullivan, university registrar.
-Faculty and staff should report any changes to the Personnel Office and students should report corrections to the Housing (315 Administration Office Sullivan emphasized the importance of the deadline with regard to off-campus students.
+Faculty and staff should report any changes to the Per-sonnel Office and students should report corrections to the Housing (315 Administration Building.)
+Sullivan emphasized the importance of the deadline with regard to off-campus students.
 The preliminary directory was printed for two purposes according to Sullivan: to provide addresses and phone numbers to students and faculty at the start of the semester and as an editing tool to gain corrections and additions for the permanent directory.
-"I feel that !
-DESPENDENT PORTER REPORTER PROFESSION POR PROFESSION PROFESSION Errata Observer reported incorrectly Monday that a few maids had been fired over the summer in an effort to cut down on maid service.
+"I feel that Errata

+The Observer reported incurrectly Monday that a few reported maids had been fired over the summer in an effort to cut down on maid service.
 No maids have been The frisbee fly-in is being sponsored by WRBR-FM (104) not WSND as had been reported in yesterday's Observer.

-241 Dixieway North 1 mi, north of ND Guitars .
-Music Accessories Instruction Everything for the quitarist the preliminary directory has been a success as indicated by the corrections that have come in," said Sullivan.
+241 Dixieway North 1 mi. north of ND Guitars Music

+Everything for the guitarist the preliminary directory has been a success as indicated by the corrections that have come in," said Sullivan.
 St. Mary's numbers were not included in the preliminary directory because it was compiled from Notre Dame files.
 Since SMC uses its own computer services, its data is not compatible with that of Notre Dame.
 However, efforts are being made to include SMC addresses and numbers in the permanent directory, depending on the availability of such data from St. The permanent directory should appear sometime during the second week of October, Sullivan